fivetran/dbt_zuora_source/README.md

 ```

 ### Change the build schema
-By default, this package builds the zuora staging models within a schema titled (`<target_schema>` + `_zuora_source`) in your destination.
-If this is not where you would like your zuora staging data to be written to, add the following configuration to your root `dbt_project.yml` file:
+By default, this package builds the Zuora staging models within a schema titled (`<target_schema>` + `_zuora_source`) in your destination.
+If this is not where you would like your Zuora staging data to be written to, add the following configuration to your root `dbt_project.yml` file:

 ```yml
 models: